 The Laurier Milton Lecture Series provides a wonderful opportunity to engage in a public dialogue with citizens of Milton on a broad array of important topics.
 Presentations represent the current research and analysis of members of different faculties, departments and programs at Laurier.

-Lectures take place the second Wednesday of each month starting September 2020 until May 2021.
+Lectures take place the second Wednesday of each month from Oct.
+2021 to May 2022.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×